yanbrasiliano/starter-kit-laravue/README.md

 ## To Do

 - [ ] Fix errors larastan.
-- [ ] Create policies for roles, users and permissions.
+- [ ] Create policies for roles, users and permissions(revisit what exists today with regard to permissions.js)
 - [ ] Add more tests for roles, users and permissions.
+- [ ] Create a dashboard for roles, users and permissions.
+- [ ] Create screen to display application logs